cmgt/eval-deobfuscator/README.md

     node src/index.js

 ### Features
+The deobfuscators do not work by looking for hardcoded function names so they should continue to work regardless of updates (unless the obfuscation schemes change significantly).
 Currently supported and tested scripts (more may work if they use any of the obfuscation techniques listed below this list):

     * Akami